McLarenCollege/foundations_public/paul-kim-age-problem.md

 Given Paul's age and Kim's age write code to print the following statements:

-- If Kim is older print "Kim is older than Paul by *** years".
+- If Kim is older print "Kim is older than Paul by *** years.".
-- If Paul is older print "Paul is older than Kim by *** years".
+- If Paul is older print "Paul is older than Kim by *** years.".

 You can assume that Paul and Kim are not of the same age.